09-abril-2009

 21:19 VIENNA

 One of the things that I adore about Europe is that you can bounce from one country to another in a matter of hours.
 After leaving the lovely Prague, we hopped on a 4-hour train to Vienna.
+We got in around 3pm so we had plenty of time for exploration.

-not see the waltz?, after all..
+After lunch, we made our way past a huge fountain, a concert hall (one of many) and then got to the Kursalon, where we bought concert tickets for the next now.
+How can you go to Vienna and not see the waltz?, after all..
 We walked around the park near the hall for a while and my mother made a wonderful point.
 One of the things that New York City lacks is open spaces.. plazas, parks.. where you can just breathe.
 (Ok, I'll give you Central Park..)

 The next day we went to see the Stephansdom, a huge cathedral in the center.
 It was close to St. Peter's Church, which was ridiculously decorated and getting ready for Easter as well.
 After that, we went to see the Hofburg Palace.
 It was gorgeous and quite impressive, unlike the Hapsburg Empire towards the 18th century.. (hehe history joke)